9 Horses Releases Third Album, Strum, on Adhyaropa Records

 The album features guest contributions from todays top musicians across a spectrum of genres: Sam Sadigursky (Philip Glass Ensemble), Kaoru Watanabe (Silkroad Ensemble), Brandon Ridenour (Canadian Brass), Jason Treuting (Sō Percussion), Mike Robinson (Railroad Earth), Jhair Sala (Pedrito Martinez), Victor Otoniel Vargas (Prince Royce), Samuel Torres (Shakira), Glenn Zaleski (Cécile McLorin Salvant), Blair McMillan (piano faculty at Juilliard, Bard, and Mannes), Emily Hope Price (Kishi Bashi), Anna Urrey (Ólafur Arnalds), Ben Russell (Arcade Fire) and Michael Bellar (John Scofield), among others, all of whom have collaborated with the members of 9 Horses previously.

-A Strum album release concert featuring 9 Horses trio will be held Saturday, June 22 at 8:00 p.m., at Williamsburg Music Center, 367 Bedford Avenue, Brooklyn, NY.
+After a June 7 release date, a Strum album release concert featuring 9 Horses trio will be held Saturday, June 22 at 8:00 p.m., at Williamsburg Music Center, 367 Bedford Avenue, Brooklyn, NY.
 Tickets and information.

 Listen